ServiceStack/ServiceStack.UseCases/NodeStackProxy/README.md

 ### Linux & mono

 [run](https://github.com/ServiceStack/ServiceStack.UseCases/blob/master/NodeStackProxy/run) script automatically compiles Service.sln file using `xbuild`.
 Then it tries to shutdown the previous Service process and run it again.
-When service is up and running, it downloads all required `node-modules` and run node.js app server using port: `8080`.
+When service is up and running, it downloads all required `node-modules` and runs `node.js` app server using port: `8080`.

 ```
 chmod +x ./run
 ./run
 ```

+That's it, you can see Backbone.JS Todo SPA geared with [ServiceStack](www.servicestack.net): http://[linux-host]:8080